DipankarBhaduri/Event-Pilot/README.md

-Efficient Calendar Event Scheduling Prototype 📅
-This repository houses a prototype for a web application designed to streamline calendar event scheduling.
-Developed using Java, Spring Boot, and MongoDB, our objective is to provide users with essential functionalities for efficient schedule management.
-Below, you'll find instructions for setting up the application, an overview of its functionalities, and considerations for further development.
+Efficient Calendar Event Scheduling Prototype 📅 Welcome to the repository housing our innovative web application prototype, dedicated to simplifying calendar event scheduling.
+Crafted using Java, Spring Boot, and MongoDB, our goal is to empower users with essential tools for seamless schedule management.
+Below, you'll discover instructions for deploying the application, an overview of its key features, and considerations for future enhancements.

 Functionalities 🚀
 User Busy Slots:

-Users can effortlessly create busy slots for themselves throughout the day.
+Effortlessly create busy slots throughout the day to streamline your schedule.
 Event Retrieval:

-Fetch events for individual users and other specified users seamlessly.
+Retrieve events for individual users and specified users with ease.
 Conflict Checking:

-Identify events where users have conflicts for a particular day, ensuring a conflict-free schedule.
+Identify conflicting events for users on a particular day, ensuring a hassle-free schedule.
 Optimal Slot Selection:

-Organizers can intelligently find the most favorable upcoming empty slot for a given set of users and a specific duration.
+Intelligently find the most favorable upcoming empty slot for a given set of users and a specific duration.
 Event Creation:

-Users can easily create events with other users for a defined start time and end time.
+Easily create events with other users, specifying start and end times effortlessly.
 Bonus Extensions 🌟
 Recurring Events:

-Organizers have the flexibility to create recurring events for a specific number of times, maintaining consistent start and end times with the same set of users.
+Organizers can create recurring events for a set number of times, maintaining consistent start and end times with the same set of users.
 Technology Stack 🛠️
 Java: The primary backend programming language, chosen for its versatility and reliability.
 Spring Boot: Selected for its simplicity and efficiency in developing robust applications.
 MongoDB: Employed as the NoSQL database to store and manage calendar events.
 How to Run the Service ⚙️

-Clone the repository: git clone [repository_url] Navigate to the project directory: cd calendar-event-scheduler Build the project: ./mvnw clean install
+Clone the repository: git clone [https://github.com/DipankarBhaduri/Event-Pilot.git] Navigate to the project directory: cd calendar-event-scheduler Build the project: ./mvnw clean install
 Run the application: ./mvnw spring-boot:run
-The application will initiate, and you can access the APIs to leverage the specified functionalities.

 Event Controller 📝
 1. Create Busy Schedule Event (Userscan create busy slots for themselves during the day)